 What is descriptive writing?

-Contrary to the name descriptive writing is writing exact to the point.
+Contrary to the name, descriptive writing is writing to the point.
 It can be better illustrated with a story.
 “Once there was a well-renowned Professor in economics.
 One day his assistant got a call from a Television channel asking him to deliver his comment on the current economic situation.
 The assistant asked him, “when shall I give the appointment?”
 The Professor enquired the assistant, “how long the session will go?
 If it is more than half an hour then I can deliver it now over the call but if I will get 5 minutes to talk then by tomorrow, I will be ready and if I only get a minute to say then I need a time till next week to prepare”.

-Important Topic for ESI Descriptive Paper
+Important Topics for ESI Descriptive Paper

 The Human Development may be defined as an ‘expansion of human capabilities, a widening of choices, an enhancement of freedom, and a fulfillment of human right’.
 At the beginning, the notion of human development incorporates the need for income expansion.
 However, income growth should consider expansion of human capabilities.
 Hence development cannot be equated solely to income expansion.
-It is about expanding the richness of human life, rather than simply the richness of the economy in which human beings live.
+It is about expanding the richness of human life, rather than simply the richness of the economy in which the human beings live.
 Human development focuses on:

 - People: Improving their lives, rather than assuming that economic growth will lead, automatically, to greater wellbeing for all.